 It’s Tele time!
-Welcome to the first segment of GuitarNiche’s Six Part Authentic Guitar Setup Video Series: How To Setup A Telecaster!
+Welcome to the first segment of GuitarNiche’s Six Part Guitar Setup Video Series: How To Setup A Telecaster!

 Part 1 of How To Setup Fender Telecaster